krishnagopinath/website/data/about.md

 - Capturing [pictures of food, places and architecture](https://www.instagram.com/krishwader).
 - Cooking vegetarian recipes from a multitude of cuisines.

-I currently live in Buffalo, NY. 📍
+I currently live in New York City. 🗽📍